renatols-jf/spboot-chassi/README.md

 downsides to it.
 Be it as it may, a test suite is needed.
 Until a comprehensive set of tests is written, this project's version will be labeled as less than 1.0.0.

+Also, this project does not currently support NIO as it uses ThreadLocal to control the request context.
+A simple solution is to add methods to take a snapshot of the context and reinitialize after the NIO code.
+A more automatic solution would require greater effort.
+Be it as it may, the snapshot is also not supported yet.

 #What is this project?
 This is an implementation of a microservice's chassis pattern for spring boot applications.
 It deals with a few common concerns for distributed